 Kerid Volcanic Crater

 Kerið volcanic crater is our last stop before relaxation in the Blue Lagoon.
 Kerið is one of many crater lakes located in this area.
-It became a popular destination due to it’s vivid red lava rock that contrast with the aquamarine waters created by the mineral composition in the surrounding soil.
-The crater was formed some 6500 years ago when the previous volcanic cone collapsed within it’s own magna chamber after a powerful eruption.
+It became a popular destination due to its vivid red lava rock that contrasts with the aquamarine waters created by the mineral composition in the surrounding soil.
+The crater was formed some 6500 years ago when the previous volcanic cone collapsed within its own magma chamber after a powerful eruption.